derwinhauser/BlackjackSim/README.md

 ---

-## How to Run (Windows only)
+## How to Run (Windows Only)
-1. Download the installer under releases
+1. Download the installer from the **Releases** page
-2. Install application
+2. Install the application
+3. Launch the simulator and configure game rules